See also: ROCO Room Setups | ROCO Inventory | ROCO Parking | Presenters FAQ | All FAQs

 👉 Learn more: Download PDF

-• When you are invited to be a ROCO event host, you might ask yourself: what are my responsibilities?
+When invited to host a ROCO event, you might ask yourself: what is an event host?
+What are my responsibilities?

-• Providing input and defining the structure and format of the event
+• Helping the Lead Event Organizer define the structure and format of the event

-An event host is recognized by being listed on the event webpage (if desired) and being mentioned during the event.
+An event host is recognized by being listed on the event webpage (if desired) and mentioned during the event.
+Usually, an event host will not pay an entry fee (ticket) for the event.

 • So you want to organize an event at ROCO: congratulations! and WELCOME on Board!
 It is a pleasure to have you with us.